amitsaha/amitsaha.github.io/content/linux_shell_autocompletion.md

 echo "branch"
 ```

 This script prints four git subcommands - one on each line.
-Then, execute the command from your Terminal 1:
+Now, execute the command from Terminal 1:

 ```
 $  complete -C "/tmp/git_suggestions" git
 ```

-Now, type in `git <TAB>`, you will see suggestions:
+Next, type in `git <TAB>`, you will see that you are now suggested four options for your next command/option:

 ```
 [vagrant@ip-10-0-2-15 temp]$ git  <TAB>